texstudio-org/texstudio/utilities/manual/source/getting_started.md

 The central toolbar offers access to some common latex commands as we will see.

 ## Create a first document
-LaTeX needs some configuartion code in the document.
+LaTeX needs some configuration code in the document.
 The [Quick Start Wizard](editing.md#setting-the-preamble-of-a-tex-document) offers an easy way to set up a typical document.

 ![Quick start wizard](images/txs_wizard.png)